Consultation through ProRecognition

 What documents do I need to send to employers?

 In general, your application should contain a cover letter, your CV and relevant certificates.
 Note that there are certain standards you should follow when structuring and designing your documents, if you want to pass the screening phase.
-You can find more information on Make it in Germany.
+You can find more information on Make it in Germany or attend one of our application workshops.

 Is it easier to find a job if you have a job seeker visa?